 Looking for your Chinese zodiac love match?

-Your perfect match in Chinese astrology is reliant on your sign, year of birth, and your element.
+Your perfect match in Chinese astrology is reliant on your sign, year of birth, and element.

-It is believed that chinese zodiac animals that are six years apart are incompatible while those that are four years apart are the most compatible.
+It is believed that Chinese zodiac animals six years apart are incompatible, while those four years apart are the most compatible.

 |Animal Sign||Best Match(es)||Worst Match(es)|

 In Chinese culture, five elements cycle through 12-year cycles.
 Each element is associated with one of the solar system’s inner planets and a direction used in Fengshui.